lter/Deims7-8-Migration/data_search_module/README.md

 	1. Add Filters
 		* taxonomy terms as very easy, just add and configure to pull down or if you allow multiple selections it will be a box with bar on the right side.
 		* add 'Dataset author filter' - that's the custom one from above
+			* configure to use the relationship
 		* add 'Global: Combine fields filter' and configure to the fields you want searched (e.g., title, abstract, methods, in our case) and set operator to 'contains'

+	1. Make things nicer
+		* under format -> table -> settings make title sortable and the default sort
+		* give all filters proper labels
+		* sort the filters meaningfully by pulling down on the 'add' button and choose 'rearrange'.
+Here you can also choose if you want the filters linked by 'and' or 'or'.

 That's it.